dputhier/pygtftk/README.rst

 - Same with custom keys/values through the gtftk CLI (e.g. adding a numeric value to a gene and discretizing this value to create gene classes).
 - User supplied BED files.

+With the most recent update, OLOGRAM is now also capable of computing the enrichment of **n-wise combinations** (ie. A+B, A+B+C, etc.) to find correlation groups of regions.
+Please see the documentation page of *OLOGRAM* for more details.

 The gtftk set of Unix commands can be easily extended using a basic plugin architecture.

 All these aspects are covered in the help sections ; please see the `documentation<https://dputhier.github.io/pygtftk/>`_.